 With immunophenotyping, a blood, bone marrow, or other tissue sample can be tested to gather this information – information that is then used to identify a specific type of leukemia or lymphoma and, where possible, used to predict its likely aggressiveness and/or responsiveness to certain treatment.
 The identification of different types of leukemias and lymphomas is based upon the presence or absence of antigens and a typical pattern that has been established with each leukemia/lymphoma.

 Immunophenotyping detects the presence or absence of antigens found on the surface or interior of blood cells.
 Atypical or abnormal cells can demonstrate characteristic antigen groupings that are consistent with specific types of leukemia and lymphoma.
 The identifications made are based upon a "library" of antigen associations and patterns that have been established over time.

-Most of the antigens that immunophenotyping detects are identified by a CD (clusters of differentiation or cluster designation) number (see the table in the "What does the test result mean?" section).
+Most of the antigens that immunophenotyping detects are identified by a CD (clusters of differentiation or cluster designation) number (see the table in "What does the test result mean?").
 CD numbers represent a naming convention that is based upon international consensus.
 While hundreds of antigens have been identified and have received a unique CD number, only a small number of these are routinely used.